Student Intern Position Descriptions

 • Perform the duties and responsibilities outlined in their specific job description.

-• Fully participate in the life and work of the Center for Community, Service + Justice and York Road Initiative, as delineated by the department.
+• Fully participate in the life and work of the Center for Community, Service + Justice and the Center for Neighborhood Resilience, as delineated by the departments.

-• Not hold any other paid/unpaid positions at Loyola University Maryland that will exceed 7 or 10 work hours per week (dependent on internship position) or that will conflict with mandatory training in August 2024 (Time frame TBD).
+• Not hold any other paid positions at Loyola University Maryland that will exceed 10 work hours per week (dependent on internship position) or that will conflict with mandatory training in August 2026 (Time frame TBD).
 Such positions include but are not limited to: Resident Assistant (RA), Evergreen, Campus Ministry Intern, Student Teaching, and Specific Roles in the Student Government Association (SGA) Executive Board.

-• Attend and fully participate meetings and formation programs for all CCSJ+YRI student employees, including but not limited to: a multi-day Pre-Fall semester student intern training in August 2024, a one-day training in January 2025, regular one-on-one meetings and bi-weekly team meetings with a CCSJ+YRI staff member, engagement in regular formation around the topic of racial justice, and attend monthly student employee meetings.
+• Attend and fully participate in meetings and formation programs for all CCSJ and NR student employees, including but not limited to: a multi-day Pre-Fall semester student intern training in August 2026, a one-day training or retreat in January 2027, regular one-on-one meetings and team meetings with a CCSJ or NR staff member, and engagement in regular formation around the topic of racial justice.

-• Abide by the Loyola University Maryland Student Code of Conduct, as well as those of federal and local jurisdictions.
+• Abide by the Loyola University Maryland Community Standards, as well as those of federal and local jurisdictions, and the Loyola University Maryland Student Employment Handbook.

 • Represent the values and mission of Loyola on campus and off campus by serving as a positive role model, being held to the highest ethical and behavioral standards, and making a positive impact in the Loyola community and beyond.